 Short, thoughtful videos which call for action to donate have promise for great impact among your prospective donors.

-YouTube’s universal reach is only increasing by the day, and you can utilize this fact by putting up more ads.
+YouTube’s universal reach is only increasing by the day, and you can utilise this fact by putting up more ads.
 Further, you can promote your videos using all other social media channels!

 6. Direct mail increases online donations by a massive 40%